-Right of the bat, I can see that this website is trying to lure people into the idea of becoming a millionaire within a year.
+Right off the bat, I can see that this website is trying to lure people into the idea of becoming a millionaire within a year.

 Sure!
-Some people become millionaires quickly by creating an innovative product or winning the lottery.
+Some people become millionaires quickly by creating an innovative product or winning the Superball.
 We all know that!

-But I have never seen anyone achieving financial freedom by joining a website like Million Dollar Replicator.
+But I have seen no one achieving financial freedom by joining a website like Million Dollar Replicator.

 Well, the only person getting rich in this story is probably the owner, which is replicating the same misleading tactics used by thousands of other sites.